kickstartcoding/react-mern-prototyping-starter/mongodb_atlas_guide.md

 1. Once your cluster is created, click the `CONNECT` gray button underneath it's name.

-2. Look under the `(2) Create a MongoDB User`, write a Username (can be anything, this will just be for your app / teammates), and password (just click the "Autogenerate Secure Password" is a good idea).
+2. Look under the `(2) Create a MongoDB User`, write a Username (can be anything, make it simple and easy to remember, this will just be for your app / teammates), and password (should only be alphanumeric, so just click the "Autogenerate Secure Password" is a good idea).
 Now, write down somewhwere this username and password.
 For example: dbUser and aB9OKFdCJmP9flZu

 3. Now, click `[Create a MongoDB User]` button

+* **Note:** For username and password, pick ones that are just alphabetical or alphanumeric, since you'll be having to include this in configuration and it's easy to mess up if you include special characters.

 ### Whitelist your IP address